What is Firebase Predictions?

 Looking user analytics data helps to track how the project is going.
 Defining KPIs and following them is the most important part of the project.
 Because KPIs enable people to see if a project achieves key business objectives.
 On the other side, machine learning algorithms are widely used to predict user interactions and improve business goals.
 Firebase Predictions are likely to help to achieve these goals without spending a lot of resources.
 It has predictions for churn and spend by default.
-For instance, if your project is using a freemium model, you can predict which users are likely to not spend money.
+For instance, if your project uses a freemium model, you can predict which users are likely to not spend money.
 So, you can improve your conversion rate by focusing on these users by offering them some discounts or extra advantages.

-On the engagement side, Firebase Predictions’ can help to see which users are likely to stop using the app.
+On the engagement side, Firebase Predictions’ churn value can help to see which users are likely to stop using the app.
 For example, in mobile applications, push notifications are widely used as a reminder to users about some content inside the app.
 This serves well in a lot of cases.
 Just imagine, if we knew the users who are likely to delete the app before they delete, what can we do to keep them inside?
 Instead of random guesses with push notifications, we can get benefit by understanding the user behavior and taking actions according to solid predictions.